Unleash/unleash-client-ruby/v6_MIGRATION_GUIDE.md

 ## Custom strategy changes

-There are some changes to custom strategies that may impact your application if you use custom strategies extensively.

 In version 6+, custom strategies cannot override the built-in strategies.
 Specifically, strategies `applicationHostname`, `default`, `flexibleRollout`, `gradualRolloutRandom`, `gradualRolloutSessionId`, `gradualRolloutUserId`, `remoteAddress` or `userWithId` throw an error on startup.
 Previously, creating a custom strategy would only generate a warning in the logs.

 The deprecated `register_custom_strategies` method has been removed.
 You can continue to [register custom strategies](./README.md#custom-strategies) using configuration.